jlima8900/architecture-of-impunity-docker/README.md

 If you choose to host, redistribute, or republish this content:
 - **You assume full legal responsibility** for your publication decisions
 - You must independently verify information before republication

-- The original author(s) bear no responsibility for third-party use
+**The original author(s) bear no responsibility for third-party use or for the content presented.
+For any issues, refer to the original sources.**

 **See [LEGAL.md](./LEGAL.md) for complete terms.**